codr7/swifties/README.md

 - Stack - Emits code to push a stack with specified items

 ### operations
-Operations are the basic building blocks that are eventually evaluated in sequence to get the desired result.
+Forms emit operations, which are the basic building blocks that are eventually evaluated in sequence to get the desired result.

 - Call - Call specified value
 - Goto - Goto specified `Pc`